Skip to content

 overlay_vis_params = (

-None # for vector data, we can pass style parameters directly
+None # For vector data, we can pass style parameters directly.

 )